FlixCoder/serde-brief/README.md

 It is also not no-std compatible.

-Brief is faster most of the times, but less space-efficient.
+Serde-Brief is faster most of the times, but less space-efficient.

 ### [Serde_json](https://docs.rs/serde_json/)

 JSON is a self-describing format as well.
 However, it is text based and therefore requires string escaping.
 Bytes cannot be efficiently represented.
 However, JSON is widely adopted, as you already know :D

-In Brief, map keys can not only be strings.
+In Serde-Brief, map keys can not only be strings.
 Unlike in JSON, keys can be nested data, so something like `HashMap<MyKeyStruct, MyValueStruct>` can be serialized and deserialized without issues.

-Brief is both more space-efficient and faster.
+Serde-Brief is both more space-efficient and faster.

 ## Usage

-Add the library to your project with `cargo add brief`.
+Add the library to your project with `cargo add serde-brief`.
 By default, no features are enabled (currently), so it is no-std by default.
 You can enable use of `Vec`s and such with features like `alloc` or `std`.

 ### Example Serialization/Deserialization